|

 commemorated as Mexico's Independence Day - Día de Independencia.

-Furthermore, Mexico will celebrate its
+Furthermore, Mexico celebrates its

 bicentennial, which means its 200th anniversary, in 2010.
 And

-speaking of celebration, two months later Mexicans will celebrate
+speaking of celebration, Mexicans also celebrate

 the centennial, which means the 100th anniversary, of the